 - The Journal Settings screen under the Per-Article Purchase menu of Resource Sharing section lets you specify whether or not users can view the full text of articles in individual journals.

 For more information about the full-text features available in the administrative module, see Customize databases and full text.

 Example of full-text access

-She is able to do this because:
+They can do this because: